asadadams/CIRTA/README.md

  *  The *libs directory* contains scripts for which ajax calls are made to(login & signup) and a script for retreiving chat history

 ## To do
-* Get username of posting and attach it to the message when they post a message
+* Get username of client posting and attach it to the message they are trying to post

 ## Developers